-What can your computer not do or manage?
-You can, for instance, create and manage calendars for virtually every area of your life by using Calendar on iCloud, where changes you make automatically appear wherever you set up iCloud for Calendar.
+With Calendar on iCloud, you can create and manage calendars for every area of your life, and changes you make automatically appear wherever you’ve set up iCloud for Calendar

 What is iCloud Calendar?